toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ## Governance and Risk in AI

-The journey of governance and risk control in AI has not had the same explosion in usage and excitement that the most prominent services such as Chat-GPT have generated, but the pathway from (1) principles of ethics and trust, to (2) governance frameworks, and now to (3) commercialised risk control service offerings has also been extremely fast and seeks to address the tidal wave of interest there is in this area.
+The journey of governance and risk control in AI may not have carried the same excitement that the most prominent services such as Chat-GPT have generated, but the journey from (1) concerns about risk, to (2) principles of ethics and trust, to (3) governance frameworks, and recently to (4) commercialised risk control offerings has been extremely fast as attempts are made to address the tidal wave of interest in this domain.

 ## Risk Overview and Trust Frameworks